dnsoftware/porto_ru/README.md

 "In a TODO App, the 'Task', 'User' and 'Calendar' objects each would live in a different Container, were each has its own Routes, Controllers, Models, Exceptions, etc. And each Container is responsible for receiving requests and returning responses from whichever supported UI (Web, API..)."

-It's advised to use a Single Model per Container, however in some cases you may need more than a single Model and that's totoally fine.
+It's advised to use a Single Model per Container, however in some cases you may need more than a single Model and that's totally fine.
 (Even if you have a single Model you could also have Values "AKA Value Objects" (Values are similar to Models but that do not get represented in the DB on their own tables but as data on the Models) these objects get built automatically after their data is fetched from the DB such as Price, Location, Time...)

 Just keep in mind two Models means two Repositories, two Transformers, etc.